Don Bosco Academy, Pampanga: History

 In May 2009, the School opened its newest wing, consisting of the St. Francis Auditorium, where some events are held.
 The Savio Hall holds meetings or some classes if the rooms are not available.
 Lastly, the General Science and Biology Laboratories and the computer rooms have been moved to the newest wing.

 In 2010, Don Bosco Academy inaugurated the gymnasium for badminton together with the expansion of the dining hall of the Salesian Residence in time for the visit of the Regional Superior of the Salesians of Don Bosco, Fr.
 Vaclav Clement, SDB.

 At about August 2011, a new room was built, the Collaborative Classroom, wherein a section will spend 1 day of a regular school day in this classroom, bringing their laptops for various activities.
 Each day a section is scheduled, starting from the fourth years going down to the Grade Seven.

 With the help of the Parents' Council, the Grade School football field was improved in the summer of 2012.
 Top soil was placed on it and drainage system was installed to avoid the flooding of the field.

 In early 2014, two flagpoles were built as part of the A.P.
 Club's and school year's legacy project.

 On March 11, 2015, the renovation on the school chapel started.

 A new wing on the High School Building is currently being considered for the expansion for the K-12 program.
-Don Bosco Academy is now accepting girls.

 Levels offered in Don Bosco Academy, Pampanga: